wpanas/wpanas.github.io/about.md

 ## About myself

 I started my journey with programming before high school.
-I love the trill of developing something new and useful.
+I love the thrill of developing something new and useful.
 I found purpose in creating software.

 My first programming language was C++ and it was really hard to grasp it without knowledge about how OS works.
 I shifted to PHP, where everything seemed easier.
 That how I get myself into making web applications.
 After PHP, I learned JavaScript and useful libraries like React or Angular.